 One last tip.
 If you are experiencing a lot of anxiety, we recommend that you take classes in yoga and meditation.
 These two ancient practices will go a long way towards reducing anxiety and helping you plot a new direction for your life.

-Here are the ways people are finding new jobs today.
-You will use most if not all of these methods:
+Here are the ways people are finding new jobs today, in order of effectiveness.
+You may use most if not all of these methods:

-1) Resume posting and job searching on internet Job Boards like Indeed.com Monster.com, CareerBuilder, The Ladders click here
+4) Resume posting and job searching on internet Job Boards like Indeed.com Monster.com, CareerBuilder,

 I once knew a senior sales executive who was so well networked (it came naturally to him), that after being laid off, he found a better job in just three days.